keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Modules/CoEnzymeCycles.md

 # Imports

 # Coenzyme Cycles
-(oxidative reactions release hydride ions $H^-$) which is how electrons are transferred. the hydride ions are tranferred to the oxidised form of the coenzymes to reduce them $NAD^+\rightarrow NADH$.
-NADH is oxidised to AND^+ during anabolsim and finally the electon acceptro oxygen which when it is reduced becomes water. the additional H adds to the nictotinamine portion of the molecule.
+Oxidative reactions release hydride ions $H^-$ from organic substrates which allowing for electron transfer.
+These hydride ions are transferred to the oxidised form of a coenzyme, reducing it.

+## Important Examples

+### Nucleotide Adenine diphosphate
+$NAD^+ is reduced to $NADH$ and a $H^+$ ion is released into the surroundings.
+Once reduced these coenzymes are in less stable higher energy states, and can be red into the electron transport chain where they are again oxidised, initiating a series or redox reactions which culminate in the production of ATP.

+### Reduction reaction
+The additional H adds to the nicotinamide portion of the molecule.

-### NAD(P)H cycle.
+### NAD(P)H

-COPY IMAGE.
-9